sous-chefs/jenkins/README.md

 end
 ```

 **NOTE** You may need to restart Jenkins after changing a plugin.
-Because this varies on a case-by-case basis (and because everyone chooses to manage their Jenkins infrastructure differently) this LWRP does **NOT** restart Jenkins for you.
+Because this varies on a case-by-case basis (and because everyone chooses to manage their Jenkins infrastructure differently) this resource does **NOT** restart Jenkins for you.

 ### jenkins_slave